- Posted by Michael Kane, CFP®

 The charitable remainder unitrust, or CRUT, is similar to the CRAT in that the non-charitable beneficiary has the first interest, and the charitable beneficiary has the remainder interest.
 However, instead of paying out a fixed amount each year, a CRUT pays the non-charitable beneficiary a fluctuating amount each year, equal to a specified percentage of the total value of the trust assets for that year.
 At the end of the trust term, the remaining assets pass to charity.

 Pooled Income Fund:

 A pooled income fund is similar to a CRAT and CRUT in that the non-charitable beneficiary has the first interest, and the charity has the remainder interest.
 However, unlike these individual created trusts, a pooled income fund is established and managed by the charity.
 It consists of donations from several donors and operates similarly to a mutual fund.
 The charity pays the non-charitable beneficiary a fluctuating amount each year, depending on the total income of the fund for that year.
 At the end of the trust term, the remaining assets pass to the charity.

 A charitable lead trust is the reverse of the above-named trusts.
 In a charitable lead trust, the charity has the first or lead interest, and the non-charitable beneficiary has the remainder interest.
 The trust pays the charity a certain amount every year for the term of the trust (you can specify either the annuity or unitrust method), and then the remaining assets pass to the non-charitable beneficiary.

-If you would like to learn more about the different types of charitable trusts, and how they may fit into your financial plan, request a complimentary consultation with RAA using the button below.
+If you would like to learn more about the different types of charitable trusts, and how they may fit into your financial plan, request a complimentary consultation with RAA by filling out the form below.